 Porto Rotondo — All That Glitters

 Porto Rotondo was architecturally styled after Venice and was named for the circular bay which it is nestled around.
-The village is picturesque and the beaches are idyllic.
+The nearby beaches are idyllic.
 Porto Rotondo is ritzy for a reason!
 In Porto Rotondo, take a boat tour, have a drink at Paguro, and throw your beach towel down at Spiaggia di Ira.

 Cannigione – A Scuba Diver’s Paradise

-Cannigione is a coastal district that lies in Arzachena; it’s one of the most visited beaches on Costa Smeralda.
-For the sake of mental maps, it sits roughly 10 kilometers east of Porto Cervo, and 10 kilometers away from Arzachena.
+Cannigione is sits roughly 10 kilometers east of Porto Cervo, and 10 kilometers away from Arzachena.
 It’s a popular route to boat between these cities.

 If you feel like hopping on a boat, why not take it to the Maddalena Archipelago National Park (you can book your tour here).
 Or ride on over to the Stagno di Padula Saloni, a small pond home to fantastically unique birds – from the purple heron and black stork to the rare phoenix— okay, just kidding about the last one!